joelparkerhenderson/demo-rust-axum/README.md

 * Create responses with HTTP status code OK and HTML text.

-* Create functionality for HTTP GET and HTTP POST.
+* Create functionality for HTTP GET, PUT, POST, DELETE.

 * Use axum extractors for query parameters and path parameters.